7 Keys to Successful Relationship and Lifetime Love

 Couples who do not make their primary primary open the relationship to affairs, addictions and failures, which threaten their long term viability.

 Long term lovers turn to each other first every time they need emotional support.
 If they need help from others, they always keep each other informed and avoid triangles.

 Successful lifetime lovers stay out of cyclical negative cycle arguments.
 They know each others raw spots because they are vulnerable with each other.
-They become each others healers and biggest motivators.
+Lifetime lovers become each others healers and biggest motivators.
 They let each other know how much they need each other and what they want out of life.
-They partner to make their collective aspirations happen.
+As partners, they make their collective aspirations happen.
 They stay connected throughout the day with light touches and devote more time to evening and weekend talk.
-They devote their primary time, love and attention to each other.
+And they devote their primary time, love and attention to each other.
 Out of their secure connection they become great parents and leaders in their areas of expertise.

-Michael W. Regier is a clinical psychologist and certified Emotionally Focused Couples Therapist in Visalia, California.
+Michael W. Regier is a clinical psychologist and certified Emotionally Focused Couples Therapist in Visalia and San Luis Obispo, California.
 He and his wife Paula are authors of the book Emotional Connection: The Story and Science of Preventing Conflict and Creating Lifetime Love.